14/03/2026

 Our common pest culprits include aphids (those tiny green, black, or even pink blighters), slugs and snails, spider mites (though less common outdoors in our damp summers), and whitefly.
 Less visible but just as damaging are vine weevils, whose larvae munch away at roots.
 When it comes to diseases, powdery mildew is a frequent visitor, especially on courgettes and cucumbers, while blight can be a real heartbreaker for tomato growers.
 Damping off is another one to watch out for, particularly when you're starting seeds indoors.

 Why do UK conditions matter so much?
 Well, our damp, mild winters are practically a five-star hotel for slugs and snails, meaning they're often ready to feast on young seedlings come spring.
 Fluctuating temperatures and sudden downpours can also stress plants, leaving them more vulnerable to attack.
 I've lost entire pots of lettuce to slugs in a single night simply because I didn't have a barrier in place – it's a proper wake-up call!
 The Royal Horticultural Society (RHS) often highlights how crucial understanding local climate conditions is for effective pest management in the UK.
+I usually catch the early signs during a quick morning walkaround with a brew in hand, because that is often when damage is easiest to spot.

 Quick Identification Guide: